foodiecravings/foodiecravings.github.io/index.md

   * Files and directories are named in all lowercase, with words separated by hyphens.
 Example: accounts-config.js
   * "Global" Javascript variables (such as collections) are capitalized.
 Example: Profiles.
   * Other Javascript variables are camel-case.
 Example: collectionList.
-  * Templates representing pages are capitalized, with words separated by underscores.
-Example: Directory_Page.
-The files for this template are lower case, with hyphens rather than underscore.
-Example: directory-page.html, directory-page.js.
   * Routes to pages are named the same as their corresponding page.
 Example: Directory_Page.

 ## Data model

-The FoodieCravings data model is implemented by two Javascript classes: [FoodCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/food/food.js) and [ReportCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/report/report.js).
+The FoodieCravings data model is implemented by four Javascript classes: [FoodCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/food/food.js), [ReportCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/report/report.js), [NoteCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/note/note.js), and [ProfileCollection](https://github.com/foodiecravings/foodiecravings/blob/master/app/imports/api/profile/profile.js)
 * Food collection is the data of food where users are able to view in the system.
-* Report collection added where users may provide feedback to the admins.
+* Report collection is added where users may provide feedback to the admins.
+* Note collection is to track users comments on food reviews.
+* Profile collection is used to track the data for users profiles.

 ## CSS

 The application uses the [Semantic UI](http://semantic-ui.com/) CSS framework.
 To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

-The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
-Because they are located in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
-(Meteor automatically loads all files into the client that are located in the client/ directory).

 ## Configuration